richardthorp/rodeo/README.md

 <a name="tech"></a>
 ## Languages and Technologies
 ### Languages
-The front-end of the website is built with HTML, CSS and JavaScript and the back-end in Python.
+The front-end of the website is built with HTML, CSS and JavaScript and the back-end with Python.

 ### Technologies
-#### IDE and Version control and Deployment
+#### IDE, Version control and Deployment
 * [Gitpod](https://www.gitpod.io/)
    * The IDE used to write the code for the website.